thegetty/terracottas/source/views/guide.md

     century <span class="smcaps">BC</span>.
 -   [**98.AD.144.1–98 and .100** <i></i>{:class="ion-link"}][search-98AD144]{:target="blank"}:
     Approximately 100 unrestored fragments
-    belong to a single figure of a draped woman, perhaps Aphrodite, wearing a chiton belted below the breasts.
+    belonging to a single figure of a draped woman, perhaps Aphrodite, wearing a chiton belted below the breasts.
 Red pigment on the hair and areas of the drapery; third century <span class="smcaps">BC</span>.